masc-ucsc/livehd/docs/projects.md

 ## OpenWare

 We need a set of set of implementations with different trade-offs for each basic LGraph gate.
-The implemnentations could optimize for FPGA and ASIC.
+The implementations could optimize for FPGA and ASIC.

 Dependence: none